 Stage 6: Autonomy Phase: (“I’m not doing my job unless I ask, ‘Do we do what we say?’”)

 Based on my current understanding, in the Autonomy phase, communicators will look at the ways they have done their work and ask how they can be done better.
-They will fully embrace the need to partner with individuals when telling their story, and/or they will seek to create spaces for individuals to tell their own stories.
-As they do this, they will seek to focus on the story the individual wishes to share rather than expecting them to fit into the organization’s preferred narrative.
+They will fully embrace the need to partner with an individual when telling their story or (even better) create spaces for individuals to tell their own stories.
+As they do this, they will seek to understand the story the individual wishes to share rather than expecting them to fit into the organization’s preferred narrative.

-They will view their professional responsibilities as moving beyond being excellent practitioners and, instead, focus on being ethical counselors responsible for asking whether a brand is fulfilling its promises to stakeholders and society.
+They will view their professional responsibilities as moving beyond being excellent practitioners and, instead, focus on being ethical counselors responsible for asking whether a brand is fulfilling the promises made in communications.

 To quote an editorial published on PR Week by Emily K. Graham (chief equity and impacts officer and SVP of diversity and inclusion communications at Omnicom) and Bia Assevero (managing supervisor for corporate reputation at FleishmanHillard):